FachruDev/recipe_ai/README.md

 ## 🤝 Contributing

-Kami sangat menghargai kontribusi Anda!
-Berikut cara untuk berkontribusi:
+We greatly appreciate your contributions!
+Here's how to contribute:

 ### Development Setup
-1. Fork repository ini
+1. Fork this repository
-2. Buat branch baru: `git checkout -b feature/amazing-feature`
+2. Create a new branch: `git checkout -b feature/amazing-feature`
 3. Install development dependencies: `pip install -r requirements-dev.txt`
-4. Buat perubahan Anda
+4. Make your changes
-5. Jalankan tests: `pytest`
+5. Run tests: `pytest`
-6. Commit perubahan: `git commit -m 'Add amazing feature'`
+6. Commit changes: `git commit -m 'Add amazing feature'`
-7. Push ke branch: `git push origin feature/amazing-feature`
+7. Push to branch: `git push origin feature/amazing-feature`
-8. Buat Pull Request
+8. Create a Pull Request

 ### Code Style
-- Follow PEP 8 untuk Python code
+- Follow PEP 8 for Python code
-- Gunakan type hints
+- Use type hints
-- Tambahkan docstrings untuk functions dan classes
+- Add docstrings for functions and classes
-- Write tests untuk features baru
+- Write tests for new features

 ### Reporting Issues
-Gunakan GitHub Issues untuk melaporkan bug atau request fitur baru.
+Use GitHub Issues to report bugs or request new features.

 ---